Aragonese

 - Social Media Presence

-- Social media is used to promote Aragonese culture, engage with global audiences, and foster community connections.
+- Social media platforms are used to promote culture, engage youth, and connect with the diaspora.

 - Challenges

-- Challenges include preserving cultural identity amid globalization, addressing rural depopulation, and ensuring economic sustainability.
+- Challenges include cultural preservation, language revitalization, and economic sustainability.

 - Preservation Efforts